 Many people think that the wider their grip is, the more they can be able to work out their lats.
 For your information, that is not true.
 In fact, a wider grip will just increase your risk of injury and may even reduce your range of motion.
 Overhand exercise is also good for bodyweight exercise.

-Yes, pull ups is one of the most popular bodyweight training exercises being done today and these are due to lots of good reasons.
+Yes, pull ups are one of the most popular bodyweight training exercises being done today and these are due to lots of good reasons.
 This workout targets and strengthens the upper muscles, boosting our functional strength.
 It will also provide you with core strength.

 But do pull-ups work abs?
 Yes, they do—when they are done right.
 This is most especially true if you will perform the pull-up variations that we have mentioned on a regular basis.

 If you have other pull-up tips that you would like to share with us, please drop your comments below!
 And also stay with us for more fitness tips.